THE CANE

 Quala, a north Queensland sugar town, the 1970s.

 Barbara McClymont walks the cane fields searching for Janet, her sixteen-year-old daughter, who has been missing for weeks.
+The police have no leads.
+The people of Quala are divided by dread and distrust.
+But the sugar crush is underway and the cane must be burned.

-Meanwhile, children are losing their innocence, a schoolteacher yearns to escape, and history keeps returning to remind Quala that the past is always present.
+Meanwhile, children dream of a malevolent presence, a schoolteacher yearns to escape, and history keeps returning to remind Quala that the past is always present.

 As the smoke rises and tensions come to a head, the dark heart of Quala will be revealed, affecting the lives of all those who dwell beyond the cane.